-Each galaxy+instrument is organized into a subdirectory structure, based on the Parallel Field ("par") number.
+Each galaxy+instrument is organized into a subdirectory structure, based on the version of the data release, and the Parallel Field ("par") number.

 1dspectra/ = Subdirectory containing the extracted spectra for all objects in the field.
 It's contents are as follows: